-Although the penalty for late planting is important, care should be taken to avoid tillage and planting operations when soil is wet should be a higher priority.
-Yield reductions resulting from "mudding the seed in" are usually much greater than those resulting from a slight planting delay.
-Yields may be reduced somewhat this year due to delayed planting, but effects of soil compaction can reduce yield for years to come.
-(Keep in mind that we typically don’t see significant yield reductions due to late planting until mid-May or even later in some years).
+Although the penalty for late planting is important, care should be taken to avoid tillage and planting operations when soil is wet.
+Yields may be reduced somewhat this year due to delayed planting, but effects of soil compaction can reduce yield for several years to come.

-If you originally planned to apply nitrogen pre-plant, consider alternatives so that planting is not further delayed when favorable planting conditions occur.
+If you originally planned to apply nitrogen and herbicides pre-plant, consider alternatives so that planting is not further delayed when favorable planting conditions occur.
 Although application of anhydrous N is usually recommended prior to April 15 in order to minimize potential injury to emerging corn, anhydrous N may be applied as close as a week before planting (unless hot, dry weather is predicted).
-In late planting seasons associated with wet cool soil conditions, growers should consider side-dressing anhydrous N (or UAN liquid solutions) and applying a minimum of 30 lb/N broadcast or banded to stimulate early seedling growth.
+In late planting seasons associated with wet cool soil conditions, growers should consider side-dressing anhydrous N (or UAN liquid solutions) and applying around 30 lb/N broadcast or banded to stimulate early seedling growth.
 This latter approach will allow greater time for planting.
 Similarly, crop requirements for P and K can often be met with starter applications placed in bands two inches to the side and two inches below the seed.
 Application of P and K is only necessary with the starter if they are deficient in the soil, and the greatest probability of yield response from P and K starter is in a no-till situation.

 Keep time expended on tillage passes and other preparatory operations to a minimum.
 The above work will provide minimal benefits if it results in further planting delays.
 No-till offers the best option for planting on time this year.
-Field seedbed preparation should be limited to leveling ruts that may have been left by the previous year’s harvest - disk or field cultivate very lightly to level.
+Field seedbed preparation should be limited to leveling ruts left by last year's harvest - disk or field cultivate very lightly to level.
 Most newer planters provide relatively good seed placement in "trashy" or crusted seedbeds.
 Final tillage passes just before planting can be beneficial in suppressing weeds, but may not be practical this year.
 In many cases, it will be more profitable to complete planting first and control weeds with post planting applied herbicides.

 Don't worry about switching hybrid maturities unless planting is delayed to late May.
-If planting is possible before May 20, plant full season hybrids first to allow them to exploit the growing season more fully.
-Research in Ohio and other Corn Belt states generally indicates that late plantings of earlier maturity hybrids are less susceptible to yield losses than late plantings of the later maturing, full season hybrids.
+If planting is possible before May 20-25, plant full season hybrids first to allow them to exploit the growing season more fully.
+Research in Ohio and other Corn Belt states generally indicates that earlier maturity hybrids lose less yield potential with late plantings than the later maturing, full season hybrids.